CoinCheung/Mossaic-Handling/EraseMask/README.md

 1. **Conditional GAN discriminator:** When training the network, masked images are concated to their "real" or "fake" images counterparts as a condition to feed into the discriminator.
 Only discriminator needs this condition, generator receives normal image input.

-2. **Unet generator:** The generator is a encoder-decoder structure with symmetric layers concated together apart from the outer-most and inner-most layers.
+2. **Unet generator:** The generator is an encoder-decoder structure with symmetric layers concated together apart from the outer-most and inner-most layers.
 More details could be found in the paper.

 3. **Patchnet discriminator:** Rather than a sigmoid single value, the discriminator outputs a sigmoid feature map without average pooling operations.
 Each point on the last feature map is associated with an area of patch on the input image.
 Pass the point through a sigmoid function to deduce the probablity whether this patch on the input is a true patch or a generated patch.
 The label (true or generated) should be broadcasted to the shape same as the last feature map so that a cross-entropy loss is computed for backward propagation.